Dr. Goold and colleagues created tip sheet for NIH CEAL for how COVID-19 research should benefit communities

 More health inequity: Black people are 3 times more likely to experience pulse oximeter errors

-A recent research paper by Dr. Susan Goold and University of Michigan colleagues found that pulse oximeters fail to report low oxygen levels in up to 1 in 10 African American patients.
+A recent paper by Dr. Susan Goold and University of Michigan colleagues found that pulse oximeters fail to report low oxygen levels in up to 1 in 10 African American patients.
 This can mean that Black patients don’t receive the medical care they need.

 Aging and isolated, rural northern Michigan braces for coronavirus